-Another strength for this facility is long-term care, where it received an A+ score.
-This is just about as dominant as it gets in this area.
+This facility also was elite in the category of long-term care, where it received a grade of A. Very few nursing homes performed better in this category.
 In a long-term care setting, the nursing home's primary objective is to keep patients healthy and safe.
 This is different than skilled nursing or short-term care where the goal is to rehabilitate patients.
-After considering the amount of care provided by nurses aids and other staff, we turned to the nursing home's vaccination records.
-It doesn't look like this nursing home provided data regarding vaccinations.
-Clearly, this nursing home is doing something right in this area as it also excelled at keeping its residents out of the hospital.
-In fact, it had only 0 hospitalizations per one thousand long-term resident days, which is an impressively low figure.
+In addition to considering the volume of care provided by aids and other staff, we also looked at the percentage of residents vaccinated against pneumonia.
+Unfortunately, we weren't able to locate this facility's vaccination rates.
+Clearly, this facility is doing something right in this area as it was able to keep its residents out of the hospital.
+Indeed, it had less than one hospitalization per 1,000 long-term resident days, which is an impressively low figure.

 Short-term Care Quality

 Switching gears to our next category, this nursing home received a very strong short-term care score.
 We awarded it a grade of A in this area, rounding out a straight A profile.
 In the area of short-term care, we endeavor to qualify measures of a nursing home's rehabilitation services.
 We assess a nursing home's skilled nursing services, including the ones performed by registered nurses and physical, occupational and other therapists.
 Fortunately, it looks like this facility has registered nurses on staff.
 Not all nursing homes employs these types of nurses.
 On the other hand, according to the information they provided, they do not appear to employ physical therapists.
 The final statistic we considered in this category is the percentage of residents who were able to leave the facility and return home.
 We discovered that 0 percent of this facility's residents returned home.